garycrawford/lein-life/README.md

       -h, --help      |           |

-You can then launch the igenerated app or site by executing:
+You can then launch the generated app or site by executing:

     $ cd <project-name>
     $ docker-compose up